-The Experiment The Reaction The Extraction of Polarization Observables
+The Reaction The Extraction of Polarization Observable

-$\gamma p ightarrow K^0 \Sigma^+$, Data Cuts
+$\gamma ho ightarrow K^0 \Sigma^+$, Data Cuts

-• Energy-Loss Correction: 4-vectors of final-state particles were modified event-by-event in order to account for lost energy and momentum of each particles in the materials it had interacted with.
-The Experiment The Reaction The Extraction of Polarization Observables
+Energy-Loss Correction: 4-vectors of final-state particles were modified event-by-event in order to account for lost energy and momentum of each particles in the materials it had interacted with.

-$\gamma p ightarrow K^0 \Sigma^+$, Data Cuts
+$\gamma p \to K^0 \Sigma^+$, Data Cuts

-- Energy-Loss Correction: 4-vectors of final-state particles were modified event-by-event in order to account for lost energy and momentum of each particles in the materials it had interacted with. - Kinematic Fitting: modified raw 4-vectors by imposing energy-momentum conservation as a physical constraint.
-CLAS detector cannot detect π0.
+- Energy-Loss Correction: 4-vectors of final-state particles were modified event-by-event in order to account for lost energy and momentum of each particles in the materials it had interacted with - Kinematic Fitting: modified raw 4-vectors by imposing energy-momentum conservation as a physical constraint.
+CLAS detector cannot detect π^0 , it can only detect the π^0 in the very forward direction.
 Missing mass/momentum thus determined from measured three-momenta and energies of measured particles.